Meet the Artists

 Mikayla Beck is a 2022 graduate of Eastern Illinois University, where she earned her MA in Music with a concentration in Vocal Performance.
 During her residency at EIU, she was an active soloist and performer with the Music and Theatre Department.
 Her performance credits include Duruflé’s Pie Jesu, Mozart’s The Impresario (Goldentrill), Little Women (Marmee), Puccini’s Gianni Schicchi (Zita), Alec Wilder’s Sunday Excursion (Veronica), as well as featured scenes from Menotti’s The Old Maid and the Thief (Miss Todd) and Mozart’s Così fan Tutte (Dorabella).
 A passionate traveler, Mikayla finds great joy in exploring the world through music.
 Her adventures led to her European debut in Arezzo, Italy, where she performed “Journey to the Past” from Anastasia at the historic Fortezza Medicea.
 During the same residency, she portrayed Madre Superiora in Umberto Giordano’s Mese Mariano.
 Since 2022, she has continued to blend travel and performance as a member of The Transcendence Choir.
 Mikayla currently serves as the music teacher at St. Mary’s Catholic School in Mount Carmel, IL, and as the liturgical director at St. Mary’s Catholic Church.
 Returning to her hometown has allowed her to reconnect with the Brubeck Fine Arts Center, where she has supported numerous productions, including Boo, A Charlie Brown Christmas, and The Wizard of Oz, in which she appeared as Glinda the Good Witch.
 She made her directing debut in 2024 at the Brubeck Fine Arts Center with Rudolph the Red-Nosed Reindeer Jr. Most recently, she directed Charles Dickens’ A Christmas Carol, marking another meaningful milestone in her artistic journey.

-Kelsey Harrison (VA)
+Kelsey Jones (VA)

 Lisa Layman (PA)